Transferwise takes a data-driven, tactical approach to growing its product teams. Read about what they’ve learned, and why diversity is so important.

 Firstly, it’s a time thing.
-It can take us up to 12 months to hire a PM… Imagine how many customer problems we could have solved in that time.
-Alongside the vacant role, the people doing the hiring (often other PMs) are spending time looking for the candidates that could be spent building products.
-In my experience, a reasonable goal for time to hire is 3 months, it’s usually a bit longer for senior roles and a bit shorter for junior ones.
+It can take us up to 12 months to hire a Product Manager.
+Imagine how many customer problems we could have solved in that time.
+Alongside the vacant role, the people doing the hiring (often other product managers) are spending time looking for the candidates that could be spent building products.
+In my experience, a reasonable goal for time to hire is three months—it’s usually a bit longer for senior roles and a bit shorter for junior ones.

-Secondly, we could do a better job of scaling and growing our product managers (including helping them understand who is a good fit for the team quickly).
-At TransferWise we have an amazing culture of autonomy and build from the ground up using strong individual contributors, who ‘get it done’.
+Secondly, we could do a better job scaling and growing our product managers (including helping them understand who is a good fit for the team quickly).
+At Wise, we have an amazing culture of autonomy and build from the ground up.
+We use strong individual contributors, who ‘get it done’.
 It got us to where we are today but we need more of those superstars if we’re going to achieve our mission.
-We’re 2,200 people strong (and growing), serve 8 million customers and have than 50 product teams.
+We serve 8 million customers and have more than 50 product teams.
 Ensuring all those teams optimise for common denominators, form strong partnerships and make good decisions for our customers, isn’t an accident.

 So, what are we doing?